AntoineBRTL/GraphiteEngine/Readme.md

 # Graphite
-Graphite is a powerfull graphic engine for web applications.
+Graphite is a powerfull game engine for web applications.

 This engine is developped in Typescript and can run in a browser and Electron.
 Graphite is powered by WebGPU and requires no external dependencies.